 become lodged in the "airway" tube (trachea) instead of the "eating" tube (esophagus).

-Food may be the cause of obstruction in children who do not have a full set of teeth
+Food may block the throat in children who don't have a full set of teeth to chew completely,

-to chew completely, or those children who simply do not chew their food well.
+or those children who simply don't chew their food well.
+Children also don't have

+complete coordination of the mouth and tongue, which may also lead to problems.
 Children

-also do not have complete coordination of the mouth and tongue which may also lead

-Children need to be watched very closely to avoid a choking emergency.
+Children need to be watched very closely to prevent a choking emergency.

-Foreign body ingestion requires immediate medical attention.
-The following are the
+Foreign body ingestion needs immediate medical attention.
+The following are the most

-most common symptoms that may indicate a child is choking:
+common symptoms that may mean a child is choking: